Share the Vogel Mission

 • Early Childhood Education

-• Vogel Alcove’s primary focus is on the youngest victims of poverty, homeless children ages six weeks to five years old, with additional programs for children ages six to 12.
+• Vogel’s primary focus is on the youngest victims of poverty, homeless children ages six weeks to five years old, with additional programs for children ages six to 12.

 • Parent Opportunity Center